This Is For Your Newborn Baby: Should You Get Whole Life or Term Life?

 Some of us would feel that life insurance is not important since there is no one depending on your child for income.

 Alan Kor – If no dependents, need life insurance for?

 ‘Nuff said if you feel this way.
 To each his own!

 This list of scenarios is definitely not exhaustive.
-However, we hope this have helped you in one way or another in deciding which type of life insurance you should get for your child, or not get one at all!
+However, we hope this has helped you in one way or another in deciding which type of life insurance you should get for your child, or not get one at all!

-I would personally prefer if I was gifted a whole life insurance from my parents fully paid for, haha!😆
+I would personally prefer if I was gifted whole life insurance from my parents fully paid for, haha!😆

 Join us where all the fun's at, TELEGRAM!